 I do my best to run my practice on schedule, so you can therefore expect your appointment to start and end at the prearranged time.
 In the event that you arrive late for your appointment, that slot will be held for you for up to 20 minutes before the session is considered to have been missed.
 If you arrive within that 20 minute window, you will be seen for any time that is remaining, but lost time cannot be made up at that visit.
 If you expect to be late, please let me know as soon as possible by way of voicemail.

 Please note that each appointment is reserved exclusively for a specific client.
-Due to the time commitment made to you in reserving an appointment, I ask that you kindly provide at least a 24 hour advance notice of cancellations, or I must charge you the full amount for the appointment reserved for you ($135.00 for a 45 minute session, or as applicable for any variant of the standard session time that was scheduled).
-These fees are payable in full at your next appointment.
+Due to the time commitment made to you in reserving an appointment, I ask that you kindly provide at least a 24 hour advance notice of cancellations, or I must charge you the full amount for the appointment reserved for you ($165.00 for a 45 minute session, or as applicable for any variant of the standard session time that was scheduled).
+These fees are payable in full before your next appointment.
 Missed sessions cannot be billed to insurance companies, and are therefore the responsibility of the client.
 Voice mail is available 24 hours a day in the event that an appointment needs to be rescheduled.
 This is not intended to be punitive, but is rather a way of protecting my time, keeping my business operating effectively, and allowing those currently waiting for appointments the opportunity to schedule.

 How Will You Know When Therapy is Over?